You've Got a Friend: The Carole King Story

 Documentary telling, in her own words, the story of Carole King's upbringing in Brooklyn and the subsequent success that she had as half of husband-and-wife songwriting team Goffin and King for Aldon Music on Broadway.

 By 1970 Carole was divorced from songwriting partner Gerry Goffin and had moved to Los Angeles.
 It was here that she created her classic solo album Tapestry, packed with delightful tunes but also, for the first time, her own lyrics, very much sung from the heart.
-The album included It's Too Late, I Feel the Earth Move and You've Got a Friend and held the record for the most weeks at number 1 for nearly 20 years.
+The album included It's Too Late, I Feel the Earth Move and You've Got a Friend and held the record for the most weeks at number one by a solo female artist for nearly 20 years.
 It became a trusted part of everyone's record collection and has sold over 25 million copies to date.

 The film features some wonderful unseen material and home movies, and narrates her life as an acclaimed singer-songwriter.
 To date, more than 400 of her compositions have been recorded by over 1,000 artists, resulting in 100 hit singles.